SwissCore92/comfyui-telegram-suite/README.md

 Note: This is **no output node**.
 </details>

-There are also some experimental nodes, some nodes to edit messages and a lot of converter nodes (see [Triggers](#triggers)).
+There are also some nodes to edit messages, some experimental nodes and a lot of converter nodes (see [Triggers](#triggers)).

 ## Installation